SereinMC/Serein/README_EN.md

 ### Hot Reload

-Use `serein -w` or `serein -watch` to deploy a project and enable hot reloading for it.
+Use `serein -w` or `serein --watch` to deploy a project and enable hot reloading for it.

 Serein will watch the `behavior_packs` and `resource_packs` directories and if any of the files in them change, the project will be rebuilt and automatically deployed to Minecraft: Bedrock Edition.

+### Change of Dependency Version

+The current Script API iterates very quickly and out-of-date versions of developer resources and games can be disruptive as a result.

+Use `serein -s` or `serein --switch` to change the project manifest dependencies and npm module versions interactively.

 ### Contributing to Serein